Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 ---

 ## 🧠 SQL Analysis

-SQL was used to extract insights such as:
+SQL was used to perform data aggregation, filtering, and analysis to derive key business insights such as:
 - Total sales and profit
 - Regional performance
 - Top products and customers